100 Level Courses

 This course is graded on the Undergraduate Regular scale.

-GOVT 331: Government and Politics of Latin America.
+GOVT 331: Politics of Latin America.
 3 credits.

 Contemporary political systems of Latin America, with emphasis on institutions, political processes, and political behavior.
 Presents case studies of several key Latin American politics; discusses problems of political development.Offered by Schar Govt/International Affrs.
 Limited to three attempts.